Country Report for Georgia

 Corporal punishment is prohibited in the home.
 Article 53.2 of the Code on the Rights of the Child 2019 states (unofficial translation): “Corporal punishment, torture or any other cruel, degrading or inhuman treatment or punishment of children shall be prohibited in the family, preschool or general education institutions, alternative care services, medical and/or psychiatric institutions, penitentiary facilities and any other places.
 The commission of such acts shall be punishable under the effective legislation of Georgia.”
 Article 24.5 of the Code states that (unofficial translation): “The application of the methods in the process of upbringing or educating the child by the parents or the person responsible for his/her upbringing which includes corporal punishment or other cruel, degrading or inhuman treatment and/or punishment towards the child shall be inadmissible.”
 This is reiterated in article 25.5.

 Additionally, article 60.2 of the Code on the Rights of the Child 2019 puts an obligation on Georgia to “take all administrative, social and educational measures necessary to eliminate corporal punishment of children and the practice of any other cruel or inhuman or degrading treatment or punishment of children” (unofficial translation).
-The Code comes into force on 1 June 2020.
+The Code came into force in September 2020.
+In December 2020, the Government indicated that it had produced guidance documents, trained specialists on the implications of the new law, established child protection services in municipalities, and launched a child protection hotline.

 Prior to this reform, corporal punishment was not fully prohibited in the home.
 In 2014, the Civil Code had been amended to prohibit “methods of upbringing of a minor by a parent that cause physical or psychological pain to a minor” (art.
 1198, unofficial translation) and battery or other violence which causes physical pain was punishable under the Criminal Code.
 However, these provisions and others in the Code of Administrative Offences, the Law on Education 1997, the Law on the Elimination of Domestic Violence 2006 and the Constitution 1995 did not explicitly prohibit all corporal punishment.